 The breath means inhaling and exhaling.
 This is something everyone knows well.
 However, the mind, which is the most crucial of human body and none can be compared of, according to the Pali wordings that "all the Dhamma is first achieved by the mind.
 The mind is the chief.
-Everything is achieved by the mind."
-If the mind is unwholesome, one's action, speech, and thought will be unwholesome.
-If the mind is wholesome, one's action, speech, and thought will be wholesome.
+Everything is bv the mind." lf the mind achieved unwholesome, one's action, speech, and thought will be unwholesome.
+If the mind is wholesome, one's action. speech. and thought will wholesome.
 It is difficult to still the mind.
 When I say 'still,' it means stilling [the mind] at the point of origination.
 The mind and the point of origination should not be separated.